linD026/Function-grained-Task-Control/README.md

 - `CC`:
 	- The compiler to compile the function-graned task.
 - `CFLAGS`:
-	- The flags pass to the `CC` compiler.
+	- The flags passed to the `CC` compiler.

 Finally, it will create the file, `set_ftc_source_code`.
 You can pass the **absolute path** of the source code you want to execute.
 For example: